Scribe (rapper): Personal struggles and addictions

-In 2011, in an interview on Campbell Live, Scribe described how he became addicted to drugs, alcohol and gambling between 2005 and 2007 following lacklustre sales of his second album, Rhyme Book.
+In 2011, in an interview on Campbell Live, Scribe described how he became addicted to drugs, alcohol and gambling between 2005 and 2007 following lacklustre sales of his second album, "Rhyme Book".
 His addiction led to his family denying him access to money.
 He decided to pawn off the platinum awards he had won with his debut album.

 In November 2011 Scribe was arrested in Wellington for disorder and released after being formally warned.
-Scribe said his arrest was illegal, but admits he was "dissing" the police, but "their ego couldn't handle it".
+Scribe said his arrest was illegal, but he admitted he was "dissing" the police but that "their ego couldn't handle it".

 Following the assault on cricketer Jesse Ryder in late March 2013, Scribe took to Twitter, implying that Ryder was somehow responsible because his behaviour was not "humble" enough for someone visiting Christchurch.
 He further noted that "Cantabrians don't beat people up for no reason."
-Scribe's comments were widely vilified on Twitter and numerous blogs with many posters alluding to Scribe's role in the violent, unprovoked assault on Phil Armstrong in 2004 as further evidence that he condones violence.
+Scribe's comments were widely vilified on Twitter and numerous blogs, with many posters alluding to Scribe's role in the violent, unprovoked assault on Phil Armstrong in 2004 as further evidence that he condones violence.
 Ryder later jokingly thanked Scribe for his "support".

 In August 2018, Scribe was imprisoned for two months after breaching his curfew and performed in Motueka.
 He was released on 29 October.
 He was later due in court on 13 December for methamphetamine possession and breach of protection order.

 Christchurch earthquake

 Scribe released a remix of his single "Not Many" to show support for the victims of the 2011 Christchurch earthquakes.
 "Not Many Cities" features Scribe rapping in different parts of the CBD's red zone, with altered lyrics such as "I don't know any city" instead of "I don't know anybody".
 Although his video received positive attention from the media, there was outcry from some Christchurch residents who claimed it was unfair that Scribe was allowed in the red zones when red zone business owners were not.

-Shortly after the remix's release, Scribe announced that he was working on a third album, as yet unreleased.
-It is to be titled Therapy.
+Shortly after the remix's release, Scribe announced that he was working on a third album, titled "Therapy", but it was later shelved.

 Family

 Scribe is the cousin of other prominent Samoan New Zealand musicians Ladi6 and Tyra Hammond of The Opensouls.
-His father is Fa’amoana John Luafutu who wrote the 2022 film called A Boy Called Piano directed by Nina Nawalowalo.
+His father is Fa'amoana John Luafutu, who wrote the 2022 film A Boy Called Piano, directed by Nina Nawalowalo.
 Scribe's brother Matthias Luafutu is an actor.

-Scribe, Matthias and their father John also collaborated with Tom McCrory and Nina Nawalowalo on the stage play A White Guitar in 2015, which was an autobiographical story that did a eight-city sold out tour in 2016.
+Scribe, Matthias and their father John also collaborated with Tom McCrory and Nina Nawalowalo on the stage play A White Guitar in 2015, which was an autobiographical story that did an eight-city sold-out tour in 2016.